Automatic Chicken Coop Door Openers

 Do automatic chicken doors actually work?

 Yes, automatic doors work very well when you choose a reliable model.
-A high quality chicken coop door will be metal, will be unable to be forced open when it is closed and works best when it opens up and down as opposed to swinging out.
+A high quality chicken coop door will be well-built, will be unable to be forced open when it is closed and has a safety sensor so no chickens will get stuck in it when it closes.

 Find a high quality coop door and it will work well and be reliable for keeping your chickens safe.
-They will also have the proper safety sensors in place ensuring you have everything you need to start enjoying it.
+Be aware of knock off brands.

 Can you leave a chicken door open?

-You can leave your door open during the day, but at night the chickens are very vulnerable to nocturnal predators who will get in and attack the flock.
+You can leave your door open during the day, but at night the chickens are very vulnerable to nocturnal predators who will get in and attack the flock at night.

 Chickens are easy prey and depend on their keepers for safety.